Young Scientists

 • reduced membership and Congress fees

-• YS activities at Congresses: YS Night Out, YS Symposium and scientific recognition through YS awards
+• YS activities at annual Congresses: YS Night Out, YS Symposium and scientific recognition through YS awards

 • opportunity for networking and collaboration with colleagues that have unrivalled expertise in TDM and CT